Winter is here. Well, almost.

-The second, older trailer features about three seconds of footage, as part of a roundup of HBO’s forthcoming 2017.
+The oldest trailer features about three seconds of footage, as part of a roundup of HBO’s forthcoming 2017.
 It was released on December 4, 2016, and features three shots from season 7, all Starks.
 This doesn’t reveal much at all, except perhaps that there’s more snow in Westeros, and Arya’s hair is a bit longer.
 You can see the shots about a minute into the clip below:

 How many episodes will there be?